harrisonzhu508/citadelchallenge/docs/source/Bayes.rst

 Motivation
 ============

-A major infectious disease surveillance body, the Centre for Disease Control in the US, currently deploy an adaptation of Serfling's method [#first]_ for influenza modelling.
-The method uses cyclic regression to model the weekly proportion of deaths from pneumonia and influenza.
-Since then adaptations have incorporated indicators such as counts of patient visits for influenza like illness (ILI) [#second]_, [#third]_.
-However, regardless of modern modifications the methodology is limited by its unfounded assumption that observations are independent and identically distributed.
+Before we start modelling the severity of influenza seasons, we investigated the state-of-the-art for this field.
+As the leading national pubilc health institute in the United States and one of the world's premier infectious disease surveillance bodies, the Centre for Disease Control (CDC) represents the status quo in influenza modelling.
+The CDC currently deploy an adaptation of Serfling's method [#first]_, which uses cyclic regression to model the weekly proportion of deaths from pneumonia and influenza.
+Adaptations to the basic model have incorporated indicators such as counts of patient visits for influenza like illness (ILI) [#second]_ [#third]_.
+However, regardless of modern modifications, the methodology is limited by its unfounded assumption that observations are independent and identically distributed.

-In this section we attempt to shift the methodology towards the Bayesian framework in order to provide better epidemic thresholds that are adjusted for seasonal effects.
+We attempt to shift the methodology towards the Bayesian framework in order to provide better epidemic thresholds that are adjusted for seasonal effects.
 In doing so, we build prior and observation models for the number of individuals infected by influenza within a specific region.
-After building the models we simulate from the prior to test its likeness to reality and ensure the prior model is sufficiently grounded in reality to produce justified posterior inference.
+After building the models, we simulate from the prior to test the model's performance and ensure the prior model is sufficiently grounded in reality to produce justified posterior inference.
 Once we are satisfied with the model we deploy Approximate Bayesian Computation (ABC) to generate approximate posterior samples and